mspass-team/mspass/docs/source/user_manual/time_standard_constraints.rst

             internal shift of time 0 by a specified number of seconds.
 Two choices of that shift are most common.
 First, shifting by the origin of an event converts time to travel times.
-Second, MsPASS has an algorithm called *ArrivalTimeReference* that shifts data so time 0 is the arrival time of a particular phase.
+Second, MsPASS has an algorithm called :code:`ArrivalTimeReference` that shifts data so time 0 is the arrival time of a particular phase.
             Note that time could be a predicted time from an earth model and hypocenter estimate or a time measured by picking or correlation